 Regulates Hunger Hormones

-Consuming a high amount of protein decreases levels of hunger hormones like ghrelin and boosts appetite-reducing hormones like peptide YY .
+Protein plays a key role in regulating satiety, enhancing the function of weight regulation hormones.
+According to the same health institute, high protein intake decreases hunger hormones like ghrelin and increases appetite-reducing hormones like peptide YY .

 Related: What Are Natural Sugar Blockers?